Taming the Urariquera

 Nicky's relatively light Calcutta 250 reel groaned as his payara completely crossed the tail-race of the rapids.
 Then he changed his tactics and began leaping in the slack water almost completely across the river.
 It was a good thing too, because the golden glint of the Calcutta's spool was clearly visible below the last few turns of line on the reel.
 Nicky coaxed his unwilling friend back to our side of the river and landed a beautiful 14 pound payara.
 This one deserved some photos, so we assumed the positions and began clicking away.
 Suddenly, Jenny yelled and we both turned to see an even bigger payara take to the air.

 This thing was a pig.
-Its slab-like body slapped the water as it took off for a second leap.
+Its slab-like body slapped the water as it landed after a second prodigous leap.
 Sounding, it quickly began a deep, fast run.
 Jenny, wasn't about to be outdone by any fish or any other fisherman.
 She put her shoulders into the battle.
 With a smug grin, she suggested that we might want to bring the camera over to where she was.
 She was right.
-Minutes later she hefted a beefy 19 and ? pound fanged monster while Nicky and I dutifully clicked away.
+Minutes later she hefted a beefy 19 and ½ pound fanged monster while Nicky and I dutifully clicked away.
 Round one and bragging rights went to Jenny.

 We ran steadily westward, watching the miles melt away between our marked goal and our current position on the GPS.
 Then, with only 5 miles separating us, everything changed.
 The river ahead seemed to be disappear into the surrounding jungle!
 The wide, single channel we had been running suddenly broke into a maze of small creeklets, heading off into half a dozen different directions.
 Unfortunately, the GPS said they were all pointing the wrong way.
 What to do next?
 We went to what seemed to be the widest, deepest option and we gave it a shot.